mikk-kruusalu/heimburg_jackson/README.md

 activate it with `source venv/bin/activate` on Linux.

 For solving the equation use `solve.py` that takes two mandatory arguments -- the configuration yaml file and the output file paths.
 The yaml files should be self-explanatory.
 The output files can be analysed with any hdf5 viewer, [for example](https://myhdf5.hdfgroup.org/).

+Alternatively one can use the `describe.py` script to see the contents of the file.
+And `plot.py` script for plotting different graphs.